2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 2. SDHQ Billet ABS Guards: Check Price

-This next skid plate is one that isn’t as well known – the ABS sensor skid guard.
+This is one area people don’t really talk about.
 For those who are unfamiliar, ABS is a system on modern-day vehicles that prevents the wheels from locking up under hard braking.

 The ABS sensor is located right above the lower control arms and on the rear axle.
-Wheels with big offsets often expose the ABS sensors and they’re always vulnerable to being hit by something like a stray branch.
+Wheels with big offsets often expose the sensors and they’re always vulnerable to being hit by something like a stray branch.
 The ABS sensors are vital to the traction system and can be a costly fix if damaged.
-Furthermore, if damaged or destroyed this will have a significant impact on the breaking abilities, not to mention a whole lot of error lights on your dash.
+Furthermore, if they break, it will have a significant impact on the braking system, not to mention a whole lot of error lights on your dash.
+It could even put your truck in limp mode.

 Skid PlateMaterialSteel (LBS)Aluminum (LBS)